Motion graphic design: UX and motion design

 UX, also known as user experience, works hand in hand with motion design.
 For example, when designing a phone app, motion design is used to improve user experience.

 Motion design improves the user experience tremendously and effectively by adding animations to any screen.
 Motion design is not only used in phone apps; it is used in computers, tablets, smartphones, televisions, and lots more.
 UX designers use motion design to create their prototyping, and experience with it to determine whether it is easy to use for an average person, or if it needs enhancing.

 Jobs and salaries

 There are a variety of career opportunities for motion designers, including animation, art direction, design, concept art, compositing, creative direction, editing, illustration, producing, and storyboarding.
 Some motion designers take on a range of these responsibilities, while others prefer to specialize.

 Motion designers can work on a range of projects, including advertisements, branding/identity, video games, UX / UI, AR / VR and film.

-In the United States, the average motion designer income was $87,900 (USD) per year in 2019.
+In the United States, the average motion designer income was US$87,900 per year in 2019.